-The National Shipbuilding Procurement Strategy (NSPS) is an unprecedented long-term, multi-billion dollar commitment to renewing Canada's federal fleet.
-The NSPS established strategic relationships with two Canadian shipyards, Irving's Halifax Shipyard and Seaspan's Vancouver Shipyards, and designated them as the source of supply to build the Navy and Coast Guard's combat vessels and non-combat vessels.
+The National Shipbuilding Strategy (NSS) is an unprecedented long-term, multi-billion dollar commitment to renewing Canada's federal fleet.
+The NSS established strategic relationships with two Canadian shipyards, Irving's Halifax Shipyard and Seaspan's Vancouver Shipyards, and designated them as the source of supply to build the Navy and Coast Guard's combat vessels and non-combat vessels.
 This strategy is designed to help build and maintain an effective federal fleet for maritime security and services while maximizing economic benefits across the country.

 For the construction of smaller ships, Canada has set aside the individual projects for competitive procurements amongst shipyards other than the selected shipyards and their affiliated companies that are building the larger vessels.
 Smaller vessels represent those with less than 1,000 tonnes of displacement.